epeios-q37/epeios_old/documentation/packages/expp/README.txt

 See enclosed PDF files and go to 'http://zeusw.org/intl/expp/' for more details.

-'Linux.xcf', 'Windows.xcf', 'common.xcf', 'Contacts.xml' and 'Villes.xml' are example files.
+'Linux.xcf', 'Windows.xcf', 'common.xcf', 'Contacts.xml' and 'villes.xml' are example files.